djoven89/Ansible_roles/README.md

 The goal of this repository is to convert common deployment as a LAMP setup for a CMS or improve the security of the server into Ansible roles.

+**Considerations:**

+* The roles have been created to use in a clean installations.
+* All the roles have been tested on Ubuntu 18.04.

 ### **Roles released**

 - openvpn_server
 - server_settings
 - apache
+- php

 ### **Description of the released roles**